Gordon Lewis put Gairy at the top of a long cycle with that adroit observation.

 And Gairy made an alleged 'enemies list' which is at Gairy's List of Enemies

-During Carnival, circa 1968, Eric Glean re-enacted Eric Gairy by dressing up in all white and standing like a statue.
+During Carnival, circa 1968, Rupert Glean re-enacted Eric Gairy by dressing up in all white and standing like a statue.

 Photo by Jim Rudin, Grenada